coq-tactician/coq-tactician.github.io/index.md

 ## Installation of Coq and Tactician

 _Note: Tactician can be installed as a Opam package for Coq.
 However, the package does do some non-standard things and is not very well-tested yet.
-If you want to make sure that Tactician will not interfere with your regular Coq development, you might want to install in in a [local switch](https://opam.ocaml.org/blog/opam-local-switches/)._
+If you want to make sure that Tactician will not interfere with your regular Coq development, you might want to install it in a [local switch](https://opam.ocaml.org/blog/opam-local-switches/)._

 To install Coq, Coqide (optional but recommended) and Tactician, run the following commands: